Skip to product information

 Amazingly detailed Mahakala figurine carved from a piece of yak bone.
 Handcarved by an artisan craftsman in Kathmandu, with the utmost attention being paid to all the tiniest details.
 This is a real masterpiece.

-In Tibetan buddhism Mahakala is seen as a powerful protector of the dharma, which is one of the reasons why masks and statues with his depiction often can be found at the entrance of temples and monasteries.
+In Tibetan buddhism Mahakala is seen as a powerful protector of the dharma, which is one of the reasons why his depiction often can be found at the entrance of temples and monasteries.

 This figurine is approximately 8,5 centimeters high and weighs 45 grams.
 A unique item to put on your altar.